JWalkerMailly/Gmod-NVGBase/README.md

 ```

 ### Loadout template file
-Here is the structure of a loadout:
+Here is the structure of a loadout, this is not a tutorial, it is simply a reference template file.
+If you are looking for a more in depth example of what is possible with this base, please see the following project as reference: https://github.com/JWalkerMailly/SplinterCellNVG
 ```lua
 local TEMPLATE = {};
 TEMPLATE.Goggles = {};